jup-ag/space-station/guides/2-jupiter-swap/2-how-swap-works.md

 ---
 sidebar_label: How Swap Works
 description: How Swap Works
-title: Discover how Jupiter powers Swaps on Solana
+title: How the Jupiter Swap Works
 ---

 <head>